What Are Market Cycles: Opportunities for Wealth if You Avoid Foolish Moves

 What are market cycles?

 Market cycles are recurring patterns of expansion and contraction in financial markets.
 These cycles reflect the ebb and flow of economic activity, investor sentiment, and asset prices over time.
-Understanding what are the cycles is crucial for investors seeking to make informed decisions and navigate the complexities of financial markets.
+Understanding these cycles is crucial for investors seeking to make informed decisions and navigate the complexities of financial markets.

 The concept of cycles in markets dates back to ancient times.
 One of the earliest recorded examples comes from the Bible.
 Joseph, an advisor to the Pharaoh around 2000 BC, interpreted a dream predicting seven years of abundance followed by seven years of famine.
 This ancient story illustrates the cyclical nature of economic conditions, a principle that remains relevant in modern financial markets.